California law prohibits harassment in the workplace, whether it be

 - Discrimination, on the other hand, occurs when the responsible party is engaged in activities that are part of their official duties.18

 For example, it is harassment when a supervisor makes disparaging remarks to you, because these kinds of remarks are not part of the supervisor’s job.
-But it is discrimination when a supervisor favors or disfavors you on prohibited grounds when making work assignments – something that is part of the supervisor’s official duties.
+Though it is discrimination when a supervisor favors or disfavors you on prohibited grounds when making work assignments – something that is part of the supervisor’s official duties.

 8. Is sexual harassment training mandatory in California workplaces?